4igeek/RAG/README.md

 7) Replace the PDFs in the `data` folder with your own content (this is the data that will be used in RAG).

+8) Change the prompt (line 17 in main.py) to your question that you need answering.

+9) Run the program my typing `python main.py` into your terminal.

 Once all that is done you should be able to run the project locally.